Finite Scale Lyapunov Analysis of Temperature Fluctuations in Homogeneous Isotropic Turbulence: Background: Corrsin equation

-\eea Note that Eq. (\ref{f_theta 2}) depends also on the velocity fluctuations through $G(r)$ whose analytical expression is not given at this stage of this analysis.
-Therefore, Eq. (\ref{f_theta 2}) is not closed and provides only a link between $G$ and $f_\theta$.
-Accordingly $f_\theta$ is related to $f$.
-As $k$ and $\nu$ are both constant, the von K\'arm\'an--Howarth equation (see Eq. (\ref{vk-h}), Appendix) is independent from $f_\theta$ and $\theta$, hence Eq. (\ref{vk-h}) can be first solved separately, whereas Eq. (\ref{f_theta 2}) requires the knowledge of $f$ by means of $G$.
+\eea Note that Eq. (\ref{f_theta 2}) depends also on the velocity fluctuations through $G(r)$ whose analytical form is not given at this stage of the analysis.
+Therefore, Eq. (\ref{f_theta 2}) is not closed and provides only a link between $f_\theta$ and $G$.
+Accordingly, the solutions $f_\theta$ of Eq. (\ref{f_theta 2}) will be related to $f$.